songz/cordova-plugin-opentok/README.md

 ## Sample code
 Located in `example/www`.
 To see the interop between mobile and web, simply deploy to your device and visit https://opentokrtc.com/cordova on your browser.

-All of the code resides in `example/www/index.html` and `example/www/js/index.js`
+All of the code resides in `example/www/index.html` and `example/www/js/index.js`.
+You need `example/www/js/jquery.js` to get your example to run.

 Have Fun!